epfl-ada/ada-2022-project-toestewbrr/README.md

-# Data-Driven Analysis of Romance in Movie
+# Call Me By Your Name: A Data-Driven Analysis of Romantic Movies

-# DRAMA: Data-driven Romance Analysis in Movies

 **ToeStewBrr** 🍲 🦶: Antoine Bonnet, Hugo Bordereaux, Alexander Sternfeld & Marguerite Thery